 We no longer consider unsolicited submissions of previously published material.
 Any reprints we do will be by invitation.

-We accept simultaneous submissions, though please write and let us know if the work you’ve sent us has been accepted elsewhere.
+We accept and encourage simultaneous submissions, though please write and let us know if the work you’ve sent us has been accepted elsewhere.

 RIGHTS, PAYMENT, & OTHER TECHNICALITIES